Board of Trustees

 Bob Reed; Board of Trustees Member

-Bob, a recent addition to the board, provides guidance to the Development Committee.
+Bob provides guidance to the Development Committee.
 As the proprietor of B-Reed Enterprises LLC, Bob helps non-profit organizations raise funds, and provides financial and estate planning and asset protection with 1st New York Financial Group.
 Bob has served as the President of the National Football League Players Association following a very successful career as a Running Back for the NFL’s Minnesota Vikings and in the Canadian Football League.

 Mary Taber; Board of Trustees Member, Chair of Governance Committee

-Mary, in her second year on the board, serves as Chair of Governance.
+Mary, in her third year on the board, serves as Chair of Governance.
 She is a parent of a 6th grader and a 1st grader at the school.
 She earned an AB from Vassar College, a Master’s in Public and Private Management (with a focus on nonprofits) from Yale University, and a Ph.D. in Labor and Industrial Relations from the University of Illinois.
 Mary teaches at Skidmore Collge and provides statistical consultation to area businesses.
 She is committed to supporting the Saratoga Independent School not only for the benefit of her children, but because she believes in the importance of educational models where children are encouraged and expected to think critically, take responsibility, and be individuals.

 Ayshea Wild; Board of Trustees Member